Kelly Pryce

 Kelly Pryce is a stand-up comedian and writer from Sacramento, California.
 She was a staff writer for the George Lopez talk show Lopez Tonight, and a contestant on Last Comic Standing in 2014.
 Her debut album, 2020's Life With a Pryce, was produced by Grammy winner Dan Schlissel for his label Stand Up!
 Records.

-Personal life
+Early life, family and education

-Pryce grew up in a blue-collar neighborhood in Sacramento, the oldest of four children.
+The oldest of four children, Pryce grew up in a blue-collar neighborhood in Sacramento, California.
 Childhood dyslexia made school difficult, but she compensated by learning to make her mother and classmates laugh by impersonating her teachers.